 - Mission Directory

 - Board for International Food and Agricultural Development

 - USAID History

 - Resource Portal

-USAID’s approach to infrastructure improvements is more than just bricks and mortar, pipes and wire.
-It also involves establishing effective and sustainable service providers and institutions that can operate, maintain and renew critical facilities.
+USAID’s approach to infrastructure improvements is more than just bricks and mortar.
+It involves establishing effective and sustainable service providers and institutions that can operate, maintain and renew facilities that serve as critical foundations for achieving broader development goals.
 The Agency’s approach to infrastructure also emphasizes identification and application of best practices, and learning based on evidence of effectiveness.

-USAID’s energy program focuses on the following five areas:
+USAID’s Energy programs focus on the following areas: